Chidinma-Polycarp/Sales-Performance-Analysis/README.md

 I proceeded to remove duplicate by using the **remove duplicate function under the data tools group in the DATA tab**.
 I was left with 9921 rows which I used to perform my analysis.
 I ensured that all duplicates had been removed by using the **COUNTIFS** function again and it returned only 1 record for each series of criterias thereby proving that I now had a clean dataset.

 I created a column for total sales as my dataset contained only Quantity and Unit price, I went ahead to create a Region Count column using the **IFS** function to make it easier to analyse my data.
 Other calculations such as the average sales per product, total sales in the regions and the total revenue was carried out.
-I went ahead to use the **PIVOT TABLE** to summarize my findings.
+I used the **PIVOT TABLE** to summarize my findings.

 At the end of my excel analysis, I exported my main dataset to another workbook which I saved as a CSV file, so that I could import it easily into my **SQL management studio**.
 At the management studio, I wrote different querries using the SQL OPerators (Logical, comparison and arithmetic).
 I also utilized the SQL Join to write my querries.

 I went further to import my data into my **POWER BI DESKTOP** work space and went ahead to transform my data.
 At the transform data page, I checked my column quality which was 100%, column distribution which showed that I had no empty rows or columns and column profile which gave a summary of my columns.
 I went further to add three conditional columns for Product count, Sales Performance Summary and Summary count.
 I created measures for **Average Order Sales, Revenue and Yearly Sales growth**.
 At the end of my analysis, I went ahead to create an interactive dashboard of 3pages.
 The first page showed the Sales Performance Overview, Page 2 showed sales trend and regional sales performsnce, page 3 showed product analysis.

 #### INSIGHTS AND RECOMMENDATION
-The insights gotten at the end of the project, alongsides my brecommendations will be given in details in the [DOCUMENTATION](#documentation)
+The insights gotten at the end of the project, alongsides my recommendations will be given in details in the [DOCUMENTATION](#documentation) section.

 ### GUIDE
 ---